2600hz/kazoo/applications/crossbar/doc/conference.md

     http://{SERVER}:8000/v2/accounts/{ACCOUNT_ID}/conferences/{CONFERENCE_ID}/participants/{PARTICIPANT_ID}
 ```

-When performing actions on participants, it's best practice to add a random string to the end of the call to ensure the request is viewed as 'unique'.
+Sometimes you may get a HTTP/1.1 304 Not Modified response from crossbar for simliar API calls.
+If you do, add a random string filter to the end of the call to ensure the request is viewed as 'unique'.
 For example:

 ```shell
 curl -v -X PUT \